matipan/matipan.github.io/content/posts/exploring-dagger-streamlining-ci-cd-pipelines-with-code.md

 ![screenshot showing the tests running successfully](/images/integration-tests-integrated.png)

-I wanted to show both approaches since you might prefer to write your integration tests using a different language to the one used by your Dagger module.
+I wanted to show both approaches since you might prefer to write your end to end tests using a different language to the one used by your Dagger module.
 If this is the case, you can use the first approach of containerizing and executing a command there.

 ### Building our CI workflow
 Let's put all of this together in our CI workflow.
 This is where Dagger shines in my opinion.
 We don't have to do anything special to make sure this works in our CI environment.
 We just need to install the dagger CLI and run the exact same command developers run locally: